Dlloydev/Wokwi-Chip-Scope/docs/README.md

 - Displays Frequency Hz and Duty of digital signals

-- Default control settings can be changed in `diagram.json`
+- Default control settings (below) can be changed in `diagram.json`

   ```json
         "attrs": {